jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The first white bear didn't interview for a job hunting seals in the Arctic.
 Today's brown bears can't protest against polar bears venturing south looking for meals.
 They can only play the game.
 But when our big brains, self-awareness, and storytelling mix with biological self-interest to be as lazy as possible—especially while holding powerful tools—the result can be unnatural.

 We see others not as technological operators in the ecosystem that sustains us, but as biological tribe members or outsiders, based on an ever-changing identity such as gender, race, ethnicity, nation.
 We too often try to subvert the natural reciprocation boardmates must make.
-But every lifeform has a role to play, and an unfilled role is just unclaimed energy.
-Shutting people out just wastes energy, which only helps entropy.
+The bear can't empty the coast, the seal can't evade all bears; balanced ecosystems have limits between all ecological roles to make sure they keep doing their jobs.

+We have no such built-in limits, so reciprocation has to be chosen or it doesn't happen.
+Every role has energy waiting in it, and selecting against a boardmate's capacity is selecting against what feeds you.
+Shutting people out doesn't move energy to your side of the board; it takes it off the board, which only helps entropy.

 This worked okay when technology was so primitive we still spent much of our time living, harvesting, and depending on the bounty provided by biological ecosystems.